texastribune/files/README.md

 ## Styling

-Because of the way web components encapsulate CSS within the shadow DOM, you can't alter their styling using CSS selectors in the parent scope.
-The easiest way to re-style the Files app is by modifying CSS vars within the parent scope.
+Because of the way web components encapsulate CSS within the shadow DOM, you can't alter the styling of the elements inside them using traditional CSS selectors.

+The easiest way to re-style the Files app is by targeting the component and then modifying CSS vars used by elements inside it.

 Example usage: